Aarception/Mo-information-security-portfolio/README.md

 You know I imagine I wasn't supposed to be who Google modeled as the recipient of this product, given that I got into every single university I applied to as a senior in high school, second of his class, with one of the highest SAT scores in the history of the school.
 Yet life is interesting with its awesome display, full of diverse experience, and perhaps, momentarily, I was detoured for this moment-to intercept a great public deficit of trust and reorient the aspiration-industrial complex towards the north star.
 Cheers. 🥂

+***The Axiom: "The Institution feared the liability created by grievance so much so that it could only recognize grievance, and yet, when it could not find it present, engaged in what subjectively presented to be a preoccupation with the manufacture of it, thereby engineering the very adversary necessary for sustaining the inefficient risk structure."***
 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*